albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-A boolean variable can be in either of the two states, `true` or `false`.
+A `boolean` variable can be in either of the two states, `true` or `false`.
 By just reading the value `true`, or `false`, we cannot deduct whether the box is open or closed.
 The meaning of the value `true` or `false` make sense when seen relative to the property name, `open` in this case.
-Consider the following example, where the property name was changed from `open`, to `closed`.
+Consider the following example, where the property name was renamed from `open`, to `closed`.

 ```java
 package demo;